-- o The formulation shall contain a ratio of CBD:THC of greater than or equal to 15:1 CBD:THC: - o The foregoing limitations do not apply when a finished hemp product complies with the definition of broad spectrum (under 0.01% THC), and/or exclusively contains one or more Non-Intoxicating Compounds (i.e. CBD isolate; CBG isolate; CBN isolate); provided, however, that CBN shall be restricted to no more than 25 milligrams per serving; - o No container limits; - o Non-intoxicating compounds do not need to meet these requirements.
+- There has been initial scientific evidence presented to the task force indicating that the intoxicating effect of THC is mitigated and counteracted when combined with substantial potencies of CBD such evidence indicates a ratio of 15:1 CBD:THC may be an appropriate standard to guard against intoxication.
+This ratio requirement would prevent the ability for manufacturers to incorporate isolated and highly potent THC, with little to no CBD, to create a product intended to intoxicate consumers. - Given the foregoing considerations concerning potency limits of THC per serving when coupled with the foregoing ratio considerations, and the foregoing considerations concerning potential container limits, the Task Force recommends that a milligram potency limit per serving coupled with a CBD:THC ratio is currently sufficient to guard against intoxicating hemp products from being sold within Colorado and no container limit is recommended at this time.
+Moreover, the task force recommendations give the agencies the tools necessary to adapt and change regulations, if needed. - With respect to initial limits, the Task Force recommends that the legislature adopt the following standard for finished hemp products to be sold in Colorado: - No greater than 2.5 mg THC per serving; AND - The formulation shall contain a ratio of CBD:THC of greater than or equal to 15:1 CBD:THC: - The foregoing limitations do not apply when a finished hemp product exclusively contains one or more Non-Intoxicating Compoundsannabinoids (i.e. CBD isolate; CBG isolate; CBN isolate); provided, however, that CBN shall be restricted to no more than 25 milligrams per serving; - No container limits; with regulatory authority to CDPHE on the issue. - Non-intoxicating compounds do not need to meet these requirements.
 Hemp products that contain only non-intoxicating compounds are not subject to these limitations.
 It is also important to note that the definition of THC includes all of its isomers.
 Hemp companies will also be able to use other potentially intoxicating compounds if they can prove that those products are considered non-intoxicating by review of the standing scientific committee.